 Professional translators and interpreters who work in an Australian context normally become accredited after passing tests set by NAATI officials.
 NAATI accreditation is an essential first step for any translator or interpreter who wishes to make a serious living from their knowledge and expertise in a language other than English.
-Once accredited, the translator can supply what is commonly called a NAATI translation or NAATI certified translation.
+Once accredited, the translator can supply what is commonly called a NAATI certified translator.
 More precisely, this is a translation carried out by a NAATI certified translator.

 NAATI certified translators are necessary for any individual or organisation that seeks to translate or present documents in a language other than English to a government department in Australia or, for that matter, to many employers and educational organizations.
 A NAATI certified translator offers the comfort of knowing that the translations performed are of an acceptable standard.

 If you have been looking for translation services in Australia, you will notice that most offer what are called NAATI document translation services.
 Basically, this means that if you submit documents for translating into English or from English using these services, they will be translated by a NAATI accredited translator.
 NAATI Australia has a hierarchy of three different types of NAATI accreditation, so you may need to ask the translation agency at which level of accreditation (NAATI certification) the translator you might use has acquired.

 For complex translation work, you may decide to opt for an advanced NAATI certificated translator, but the particular specialisation that the translator is experienced in, such as legal or marketing translation, is at least as important as the NAATI certificate that the translator holds.
-In any case, the output is the so-called NAATI translation or NAATI-certified translation.
+In any case, the output is the so-called NAATI-certified translation.